surveilr/www.surveilr.com/lib/README.md

-├── pattern/                All public patterns (composable) that are too big to put into a Cookbook ├── service/                All public services that are too big to put into a Pattern (might be a full "app" or "service") ├── std/                    surveilr Standard Library (used by all patterns) └── universal/              Universally applicable modules (can be used anywhere)
+├── pattern/                All public patterns (composable) that are too big to put into a Cookbook ├── service/                All public services that are too big to put into a Pattern (might be a full "app" or "service") ├── std/                    surveilr Standard Library (used by all patterns) └── universal/              Universally applicable modules (can be used anywhere, even outside of `surveilr` context)
 ```

 ## Serving through `surveilr.com/lib/*`